White Bird of Paradise Plant (Strelitzia nicolai) Care Indoors, Propagation, Problems & Remedies

 Brown leaf spots

-Brown leaf spots in White Bird of Paradise Plant are sun scorch marks caused by exposure of the plant to direct hot sunlight before acclimating it.
+Brown leaf spots on White Bird of Paradise Plant are scorching marks due to exposing the plant to hot direct sunlight before acclimating it.

-Gradually acclimate the plant before exposing it to the hot direct sunshine outside.
-Move it to a slightly brighter spot every so often until it can withstand direct sunlight.
+Gradually acclimate the plant before exposing it to hot direct sunshine.
+Move it to a slightly brighter spot every so often until when it can withstand direct sunshine.

 Brown speckled leaf markings

-Brown speckled leaf markings in White Bird of Paradise are caused by accumulation of salts in the soil from the water used or from overfertilizing.
-The plant is sensitive to excess salts in the soil.
+Brown speckled leaf markings on White Bird of Paradise are caused by salts buildup from the water used or from overfertilizing.

-To get rid of these accumulated salts, flush (leach) them out occasionally by running for a few minutes a steady stream of water through the soil until it comes out through the drainage holes.
-Repeat the process several times.
+To get rid of these excess salts, run a steady stream of water through the soil until it comes out through the drainage holes.

 You liked it?
 Share on social media.